 At that time the Buddha had not yet made his appearance in the world, and although the boy Snow Mountains had sought everywhere for the scriptures of the great vehicle, he had been unable to learn anything of them.
 Just then he heard a faint voice saying, “All is changeable, nothing is constant.
 This is the law of birth and death.”
 The young man looked all around in amazement, but there was no one in sight except a demon standing nearby.
 In appearance it was fierce and horrible; the hairs on its head were like flames and the teeth in its mouth like swords, and its eyes were fixed on the boy in a furious glare.
 When the boy saw this, he was not frightened in the least.
 He was so overjoyed at the opportunity to hear something of the Buddhist teaching that he did not even question it.
 He was like a calf separated from its mother that hears the faint sound of her lowing.
 “Who spoke that verse?
 There must be more!” he thought, and once more he searched all around, but still there was no one to be seen.
 He wondered if it could have been the demon who recited the verse.
 But on second thought that seemed impossible, since the demon must have been born a demon in retribution for some past evil act.
 The verse was certainly a teaching of the Buddha, and he was sure it could never have come from the mouth of a lowly demon.
 But as there was no one else about, he asked, “Was it you who preached that verse?”
 “Don’t speak to me!” replied the demon.
 “I’ve had nothing to eat for days.
 I’m starved, exhausted, and almost out of my mind.
 I may have uttered some sort of nonsense, but in my dazed condition I don’t even know what it was.”

-“For me to hear only the first half of p.759that verse,” said the boy, “is like seeing only half the moon, or obtaining half a jewel.
+“For me to hear only the first half of that verse,” said the boy, “is like seeing only half the moon, or obtaining half a jewel.
 It must have been you who spoke, so I beg you to teach me the remaining half.”
 The demon replied sarcastically, “You are already enlightened, so you should feel no resentment even if you don’t hear the rest of the verse.
 I’m dying of starvation, and I haven’t the strength to speak—say no more to me!”

 “Could you teach me if you had something to eat?” asked the boy.
 “If I had something to eat, I might be able to,” said the demon.
 Elated, the boy said, “Well, then, what kind of food would you like?”
 But the demon replied, “Ask no more.
 You will certainly be horrified when you hear what I eat.
 Besides, you would never be able to provide it.”